turbonaitis/demos/no-micro-services/main.md

 * Start with a well structured monolith
 * Carve out separate services when:
     * Domain is well understood
+    * You have people who have the expertise needed to develop and run microservices
     * You are ready to invest in devops and tooling
     * You have the need to scale the components individually
     * You need to use different technologies/languages
 * Some areas can be deployed as separate service from the very start (i.e. authentication)

+# In summary
+* Any engineering solution is a compromise
+* Choosing the correct solution has to take into account the context (and not just the technical context)
+* It'll probably get worse before it gets better

+# Thank you!